-2. LLC Information Sheet.
-Once you retain us, we’ll send you out a LLC information sheet to find out some basic information about your business set up.
+2. LLC Information.
+Once you retain us, we’ll schedule a call with you to find out some basic information about your business set up.
 We’ll answer any questions you may have about this.

 3. Initial Documents to Sign.
 We will prepare the Certificate of Formation and Consent to Serve as Registered Agent for your signature.
 (A Registered Agent is someone who accepts service of process on the LLC’s behalf.)

 4. Secretary of State Filing.
-Your Certificate of Formation and Consent to Serve as Registered Agent are filed with the Washington Secretary of State’s office.
-If you choose to expedite this filing, the Secretary of State’s filing fee is $200.00.
-If you choose not to expedite the filing, the filing fee is $180.00 but the process could take considerably longer.
+We will file your Certificate of Formation and Consent to Serve as Registered Agent with the Washington Secretary of State’s office.

 5. Receipt of Confirmation from Secretary of State’s office.
 Our office will confirm that your LLC has been formed and obtain your UBI number for Washington tax and identification purposes.
 At that point, a valid LLC will exist.